andrewjahn/AndysBrainBook/docs/unix/Unix_08_Sed.rst

   echo "Hello, my name is Andy.
 Here is the name Andy again."

 This is simply a text file that runs one line of code.
-If you wanted to swap the name Andy for Bill, you would type the following:
+If you wanted to swap the name Andy with Bill, you would type the following:

 ::